Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

-The Douglas County Midtown Campus provides an STD clinic with comprehensive STD services offered through same-day appointments only for individuals aged 13 and older.
+The Douglas County Midtown Campus provides an STD clinic with comprehensive STD services.
+Same-day appointments are available for individuals aged 13 and older.
 This includes testing and treatment for chlamydia, gonorrhea, and syphilis, and walk-in testing and referrals for HIV.
-It also offers trichomonas testing for females, confidential counseling, expedited partner therapy, free condom distribution, and free HPV vaccines for patients up to age 26.
-There’s no charge for any services for patients up to age 24, and only a $15 charge for older individuals.
+It also offers trichomoniasis testing for women, confidential counseling, expedited partner therapy, and free condom distribution.
+There’s no charge for any services if you are age 24 or under, and only a $15 charge if you’re older.
 Clinic hours vary, so confirm availability when calling for an appointment.

-Nebraska AIDS Project offers free HIV testing to everyone and free STD testing for individuals under the age of 24, with a $10 fee for older individuals.
+Nebraska AIDS Project offers free HIV testing to everyone and free STD testing to anyone age 13 or older.
+The clinic requests a $10 fee for the tests to cover the cost of the test and treatment if you test positive.
 HIV testing can be confidential or anonymous and includes counseling and same-day results.
-Urine tests for chlamydia and gonorrhea testing don’t have a same-day results option.
-An HIV test is required prior to any other STD testing, and anyone aged 13 or older may be tested.
-It also offers HIV Testing To-Go, a self-testing kit that will be mailed to individuals at no cost.
-Appointments and walk-ins are accepted.
+Urine tests for chlamydia and gonorrhea testing don’t have a same-day results option and require you to give your name, date of birth, and phone number.
+An HIV test is required prior to any other STD testing.
+Nebraska AIDS Project also offers free HIV self-testing kits that will be mailed to you free of charge.
+Walk-ins are currently unavailable due to the COVID-19 pandemic.

 North Omaha Area Health, or NOAH, offers anonymous HIV and STD testing, with online booking available for STD testing only.
 It offers individualized payment plans and medical services provided at reduced rates or no cost based on an individual’s ability to pay, but no one will be denied service.
 Clinic hours are Mondays and Fridays from 12:00 p.m. to 5:00 p.m., Tuesdays and Thursdays from 12:00 p.m. to 6:00 p.m., Saturdays from 12:00 p.m. to 4:00 p.m.

 Planned Parenthood operates out of the Northwest Health Center.
-It offers testing and treatment for chlamydia, gonorrhea, syphilis, herpes, genital warts, trichomoniasis, and bacterial vaginosis, as well as testing and diagnosis only for HIV.
+It offers testing and treatment for chlamydia, gonorrhea, syphilis, herpes, genital warts, trichomoniasis, and bacterial vaginosis, as well as testing and diagnosis for HIV.
 STD prevention services are also provided, including condoms, internal condoms, dental dams, hepatitis B vaccines, vaccination education, and STD and safer sex education.
 Uninsured individuals may qualify for a lower fee scale or state-funded program.
-All services are available by appointment, or as a walk-in, and the center is open Monday through Saturday.
+All services are available by appointment either in-person or through telehealthservices, and the center is open Monday through Saturday.